math-a3k/covid-ht/docs/testing/load_testing.rst

 If the Example Data is not available, you will have to provide a user and its credentials by setting the counterintuitively named environment variables ``CHTLT_USER_USERNAME``, ``CHTLT_USER_PASSWORD`` and ``CHTLT_USER_AUTH_TOKEN``.

+Otherwise the example users will be used for the requests.

 Estimating Instance Capacity